cysouw/diathesis/text/c03_prepositions.md

 ### Comitative/instrumental *mit* and *ohne* {#sec:prepositions-comitative-intrumental}

 The prepositions *mit* 'with' (and its negative counterpart *ohne* 'without') have a special status in German.
-With human participants they have a comitative interpretation [@Next], questioned with *mit wem*, while with non-human participants an instrumental reading is provoked [@NNext], questioned with *womit*.
+With human participants they have a comitative interpretation [@next], questioned with *mit wem*, while with non-human participants an instrumental reading is provoked [@nnext], questioned with *womit*.
 Except for the different interrogative, The comitative interpretation can also be identified by the possibility to add *zusammen*, which is not possible with the instrumental reading.

 :::ex
 a.
 Ich arbeite mit meinem Freund.